pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 At the same time, they have some major drawbacks.
 Here are some examples:

-* **Job displacement:**  This applies to synthetic intelligence in general.
+* **Job displacement:**  This applies to machine learning in general.
 As this technology become more sophisticated, it will make human labor expensive in comparison.
 I propose solutions to this challenge in the next section.

 * **"Black Box" Problem:** The inner workings of LLMs are cryptic and cannot be understand by humans.
 In my view, this is biggest technical challenge that needs to be overcome.
 I propose a solution in the following pages.